charles-cty/bindmount/README.md

 ```

 The script builds `dist\bindmount.exe`, copies the GUI script, and uses
 `Compress-Archive` for releases.
-It requires only Go and PowerShell; WSL,
+It requires only Go and PowerShell.
-Bash, MSYS2, and 7-Zip are not required.

 From WSL or another Unix-like environment, the Makefile remains available: